Foluwa/mscthesis/README.md

-# Predicting Stock Closing Prices at with ARIMA models
+# Comparative Analysis of ARIMA and Exponential Smoothing for Forecasting Stock Closing Price

 ## Overview
-This project aims to leverage autoregressive integrated moving average (ARIMA) models, a powerful time series forecasting technique, to accurately predict daily stock closing prices.
-By analyzing historical stock data and capturing intricate patterns and seasonalities, ARIMA models can provide reliable forecasts for stock closing prices.
-The project explores various ARIMA models, evaluates their performance using appropriate metrics, and investigates their effectiveness under different market conditions.
-The ultimate goal is to develop a robust predictive system that can inform investment strategies and support data-driven decision-making in the financial domain.
+This project aims to interpret and compare the predictive performance of ARIMA, ARIMAX and ARFIM with the Exponential Smoothing model in forecasting stock closing prices.
+This involves assessing their accuracy across various time intervals, focusing on intervals prone to skewed data, outliers, and fluctuating market conditions.
+Additionally, the research aims to identify the strengths and limitations of each model in capturing the complexities of financial data, aiding investors in making informed decisions.

 ## Table of Contents
 - [Overview](#overview)